AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ```
 ##Climactic Distance
 ### Description
-The Climactic Distance indicator was invented and developed by Mr. Gilbert Kreuzthaler, CEO of Include IT GmbH and founder of AgenaTrader.com.
+The Climactic Distance indicator was invented and developed by Gilbert Kreuzthaler, CEO of Include IT GmbH and founder of AgenaTrader.com.
 This indicator is used in the Location Point Trading system.
-It calculates the median course of the current and historical candle in a distance to the simple moving average (SMA) of the last 20 periods.
-It also measures the average course deviation within the last 80 periods.
-If the median course exceeds the top or bottom course deviation the market counts as climactic and this influences the trading decision of Location Point Trading.
+It calculates the median course of the current and historical candle at a distance to the simple moving average (SMA) of the last 20 periods.
+Additionally, it also measures the average course deviation within the last 80 periods.
+If the median course exceeds the top or bottom course deviation, the market is deemed climactic, and this influences the trading decisions made in Location Point Trading.

 ### Calcualtion
 Black line in the middle: SMA 20